dantegates/dantegates.github.io/_posts/2026-08-31-what-is-the-posterior-and-why-does-it-matter?.md

 What is it that gives Bayesian methods these unique capabilities?
 Quoting Downey again, the posterior distribution is "exactly the information that makes Bayesian results more useful."

-However, I've taken this statement slightly out of context[^fn:downey-context], and perhaps it would be more fair to write
+However, I've taken this statement slightly out of context[^downey-context], and perhaps it would be more fair to write

 > Bayesian methods don't do the same things better; they do different things, which are [sometimes] better.